 But you need to have these to give to people.
 Number one, they may want to get in touch in the future and, number two, they may pass your business cards along.
 You never know where they’ll end up—so make sure you have them to pass out in the first place.

-Your turn!
 Did I miss any great networking tips or techniques?
+Do you have any advice to share?
 Let us know in the comments below!